Accreditation

 Mind Body Education courses are all evidence-based and incorporate a wide variety of techniques and styles.

-HICAT graduates are able to join the Holistic Integrated Creative Arts Therapist Association (this is a newly established modality association to support HICAT practitioners- It's free for your first year and provides ongoing support and networking (and yes, we do own it).
-In Australia and many other countries, HICAT graduates can use the title HICAT practitioner, Holistic Integrated Creative Arts Therapy Practitioner Creative Arts Facilitator, or Creative Therapist.
+Holistic Integrated Creative Arts Therapist graduates are able to join the HICAT Association (this is a newly established modality association to support HICAT practitioners- It's free and provides ongoing support and networking (and yes, we do own it).
+In Australia and many other countries, HICAT graduates can use the title HICAT practitioner, Holistic Integrated Creative Arts Therapy Practitioner, Creative Arts Facilitator, or Creative Therapist.
 If you live outside of Australia or New Zealand, you may use the title Creative Arts Facilitator or Creative Therapist.

 Members of all of the above associations can be listed on practitioner directories on all of these associations' websites to help drive potential clients directly to you, the qualified and industry-approved practitioner.